machingclee/machingclee.github.io/static/media/449-test-cases.fcb424d6.md

 #### Are tables dropped after each test?

-No, schema persists, data is truncated only before the launch of new tests.
+No, schema persists, data are truncated only before the launch of new tests.

 #### What about transaction rollback?